Discover Penobscot Bay Multi-Sport

 • Lodging: The Berry Manor Inn

-DAY 4 Cycle to Camden and Sail
+DAY 4 Cycling to Camden and Sailing the Bay

 • Today’s Activity: cycle options from 10-32 miles | elevation gain 692-2,319 ft